lunaticnick/clmystery/README.md

 (`cat` is a command that will print the contents of the file called `step0` for you to read.)

+### What I have learned
+This exercise has allows me to familiarise myself with the Command Line, a tool that is extremely useful for a developer.

 ### Credits

 By Noah Veltman